 My guess is you’ve searched this page out because you’re playing the Immaculate Grid.

-If I’m right, that also means that today’s grid is asking for players that have played for both the Tampa Bay Lightning and the Philadelphia Flyers.
+If I’m right, that also means that today’s grid is asking for players who have played for both the Tampa Bay Lightning and the Philadelphia Flyers.

 And, I’m also guessing that you’re a little stuck on this particular square and you’re looking for a little help to keep your grid immaculate.
 Sound about right so far?